 American Express is known for offering an entire suite of charge cards, each of which offers different perks.

-Another solution could be the Premier Rewards Gold Card which comes with some good bonus categories like 3X on airfare, and 2X on dining, gas, and groceries.
+Another solution could be the Gold Card which comes with some good bonus categories like 4X on on dining and groceries and 3X on airfare.
 Welcome offers can get up to 50,000 points on this charge card, too!

 Consider luxury cards